allegro/blog/_posts/2024-12-01-automating-periodic-data-transfer-from-operational-database-to-a-data-warehouse.md

 1.  **Google Dataflow** (based on Apache Beam): Allows creating data pipelines (ETL/ELT) to synchronize data between PostgreSQL and BigQuery.
 2.  **BigQuery Data Transfer Service (BDTS)**: Automates data imports from various sources to BigQuery.
-However, since it doesn't natively support PostgreSQL, you'd need an intermediary step, such as exporting data to a CSV file on Cloud Storage and then importing it into BigQuery.
+However, since it doesn’t natively support PostgreSQL, you’d need an intermediary step, such as exporting data to a CSV file on Cloud Storage and then importing it into BigQuery.
 3.  **Datastream (CDC)**: A change data capture service that supports PostgreSQL as a source for real-time data streaming.